CDCgov/MIRA-NF/docs/usage.md

   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 - `podman`
   - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-- `apptainer`
-  - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 - `sge`
   - A configuration profile that enables the pipeline to be executed on an HPC with a Sun Grid Engine (SGE) job scheduling system.
 - `slurm`